huaminghuangtw/Evergreen-Notes/Permanent-Notes/Not caring lets us perform better.md

 ---

-# Two “selves” Within Each Of Us
+# Two “Selves” within Each of Us

 [@gallweyInnerGameTennis2015]

-* <u>Self 1</u>: the explicit, thinking part that tries to catch the ball
+* <u>Self 1</u>: the explicit, thinking part that tries to catch the ball.
-* <u>Self 2</u>: the implicit, non-thinking part that actually catches the ball The more Self 1 cares about achieving a goal, the more it interferes with the natural functioning of Self 2. _This is why, counterintuitively, the less you care about something, the more easily, effortlessly and effectively it can be achieved._
+* <u>Self 2</u>: the implicit, non-thinking part that actually catches the ball.

+The more Self 1 cares about achieving a goal, the more it interferes with the natural functioning of Self 2. _This is why, counterintuitively, the less you care about something, the more easily, effortlessly and effectively it can be achieved._

 ---